HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ## Computational Instructions

 The arithmetic, logical and bit field operations instruction represent the computation type instructions.
 Most of the computational instructions use the operand instruction format, where the operand fields, opMode and opArg, define one of the instruction operands.
-In addition, these instructions have a three bit field which further specifies instruction specific options.
+The computation instructions are divided into the numeric instructions **ADD** and **SUB**, the logical instructions **AND**, **OR**, **XOR** and the bit field operational instructions **EXTR**, **DEP** and **DSR**.
+The numeric and logical instructions encode the second operand in the operand field.
+This allows for immediate values, register values and values accessed via their logical address.
+The numeric instructions allow for a carry/borrow bit for implementing multi-precision operations as well as the distinction between signed and unsigned operation overflow detection traps.
+The logical instructions allow to negate the operand as well as the output.
+The bit field instructions will perform bit extraction and deposit as well as double register shifting.
+These instruction not only implement bit field manipulation, they are also the base for all shift and rotate operations.

+The **CMP** instruction compares two values for a condition and returns a result of zero or one.
+The **SHLA** instruction is a combination of shifting an operand and adding a value to it.
+Simple integer multiplication with small values can elegantly be done with the help of this instruction.
+The LDI instruction allows to load a 16-bit value into the right or left half of a register.
+There are options to clear the register upfront, and to deposit the respective half without modifying the other half of the register.
+This way immediate values with a full 32-bit range can be constructed.

+The **LDSID** instruction will return the segment id resulting from the operand mode and argument.

 <!--------------------------------------------------------------------------------------------------------->